 Horizontal reuse (i.e., the reuse of software artifacts across domains or application area).

 However, it puts a major emphasis on the latter, since horizontal reuse provides the highest payoff.
-The reusable components can be organized hierarchy in a number of product layers, each playing a well defined technical and market role.
+The reusable components can be organized into a hierarchy, in a number of product layers, each playing a well-defined technical and market role.
 This reusability framework goal is to set the strategic direction for structuring organization’s software products to support reuse activities.
 The four layers are defined as below:

 Operating Environment (layer 1): it addresses the technological foundation of the software products.
 The architectural components of this layer reflect the selection of basic database, graphics, and communications enabling technologies for the Operating Environment.